jagdsh/aws-security-solutions/cloudformation/README.md

   - Leverage the documentation
 - Supports (almost) all AWS resources:
   - Everything we’ll see in this course is supported
-  - You can use “custom resources” for resources that are not supported
+  - You can use "custom resources" for resources that are not supported
+- The template can reused for multiple regions, accounts with Infrastructure as Code (IaC).

 ## CloudFormation Stack Designer